William-Yeh/docker-wrk/build-rootfs/README.md

 ## Build it

-You may choose to build it with eithor Docker or Vagrant.
+You may choose to build it with either Docker or Vagrant.

 - Build it with Docker: